Hamatti/Hamatti/README.md

 ### Board Game related projects

+[Potluck](https://hamatti.org/tabletop/potluck/) is a semi-universal deck that I've designed.
+It fits into a pocket and plays a ton of great games.

 [blackhole-game](https://github.com/Hamatti/blackhole-game) is an experiment to convert Blackhole board game into a digital version.

 [flamme-rouge-bot-companion](https://github.com/Hamatti/flamme-rouge-bot-companion) is a web app that makes playing Flamme Rouge with bots more manageable.